 Throughout his career he’s been able to shut the dissenters up more often than not though.
 The big man’s accrued 195 league goals in over 600 league appearances at the time of writing and still shows no sign of slowing down, with 200 league goals a likely milestone if he continues the form he’s shown this season.

-Out of all strikers in League One, Akinfenwa averages both the most Aerial Wins per 90 minutes and the most overall.
-That’s half down to Akinfenwa’s aerial ability, and half Wycombe’s regular attempts to go long from the back – the average pass length from the goalkeeper is longer than the rest of the league.
+He's won the most aerial duels of all strikers in League One so far this season, and that remains the case even when you average it out per 90 minutes.
+That's half down to Akinfenwa’s aerial ability, and half Wycombe’s regular attempts to go long from the back – the average pass length from their goalkeeper is longer than the rest of the league.
 When you know you have the strongest player in the FIFA video game series to hit in the final third, why wouldn’t you?

 As well as the colossal number of Aerial Wins he’s able to generate, there’s two other data points that standout far above the rest: the amount of Touches in the Box he gets and his Shot Touch % (the amount of shots taken as a proportion of his total touches).

 The two are arguably closely linked as well.
 Though he isn’t just a target man, Akinfenwa still does a really effective job in the role as the focal point for attacks.
 If a counter attack down the wings isn’t on for Wycombe, he’ll regularly get touches on the ball in the final third and in and around the penalty area, playing smart lay offs and retaining possession for the Chairboys, and he’s also a useful outlet for the team to hang balls up to in the far post area if an obvious ground pass isn’t on.